hugosc/nvim/README.md

 <img src="lua/config/images/ragsearch.jpg" alt="drawing" width="400"/> <img src="lua/config/images/ragmanagement.jpg" alt="drawing" width="400"/>

+This took an embarrassing amount of time to make as good as I hoped it could be, but now it is.
+AI within this setup can be used for basically anything you can imagine, incredibly fast, within the editor, within 3 keyboard presses.
+Instantly producing a cited (with links) list of relevant research based on my lecture notes, or researching then fetching then forking then editing an obscure github repo, etc.

-- Avante.nvim code editing workflow
+- Custom version of avante.nvim code editing workflow
 - Copilot support with model switching capabilities
 - Support for multiple AI providers (OpenRouter, Ollama)
+- Reworked for translating Gemini's function calls and allowing it to use tools
 - Retrieval Augmented Generation Support
   - Running Ollama endpoint
-  - My Crocod1le/rag-skeleton-build based on Gemma-3 as LLM
+  - My Crocod1le/rag-skeleton-build based on Gemma-3 for language
   - My Crocod1le/snowflake-custom running as embed
 - Modular self generated MCP server integration
   - File/directory operation (view, grep, rename, delete, etc.)